platformsh/platformsh-docs/sites/upsun/src/languages/php/_index.md

 {{% /note %}}

-The following table presents the possible modifications you can make to your PHP runtime:
+The following table presents the possible modifications you can make to your PHP primary runtime using the `stack` key and composable image.
+Each modification should be listed below the stack chosen (i.e. `extensions` are enabled under `.applications.frontend.stack[0]["php@8.3"].extensions` for PHP 8.3).
+Xdebug is an exception, and should be configured from its extension listing.
+See the example below for more details.

 | Name                        | Type                                                       | Description                                                                                |
 |-----------------------------|------------------------------------------------------------|--------------------------------------------------------------------------------------------|